-- (1) Importers may only place compliant products on the market. - (2) Before placing a product on the market importers ensure that: - 1) the appropriate conformity assessment procedure has been carried out by the manufacturer; - 2) the manufacturer has drawn up the technical documentation; - 3) the product bears the required conformity marking or markings; - 4) the product is accompanied by the required documents; - 5) the manufacturer has complied with the requirements set out in subsections 14 (5) and (6) of this Act. - (3) Importers ensure that, while a product is under their responsibility, storage or transport conditions do not jeopardise its compliance with the requirements. - (4) Where deemed appropriate with regard to the risks presented by a product and to protect the health and safety of consumers, importers carry out sample testing of marketed products, investigate, and, if necessary, keep a register of complaints, of non-conforming products and product recalls, and keep distributors informed of such monitoring. - (5) During the term provided for in subsection 14 (3) of this Act, importers keep a copy of the EC declaration of conformity at the disposal of the market supervision authority and ensure that the technical documentation can be made available to the market supervision authority, upon request. - (6) In addition to the provisions of this section, the requirements provided for in subsections 14 (6) to (8) of this Act apply to importers.
+- (1) Importers may only place compliant products on the market. - (2) Before placing a product on the market importers ensure that:

+- 1) the appropriate conformity assessment procedure has been carried out by the manufacturer; - 2) the manufacturer has drawn up the technical documentation; - 3) the product bears the required conformity marking or markings; - 4) the product is accompanied by the required documents; - 5) the manufacturer has complied with the requirements set out in subsections 5 and 6 of § 14 of this Act. - (3) Importers ensure that, while a product is under their responsibility, storage or transport conditions do not jeopardise its compliance with the requirements. - (4) Where deemed appropriate with regard to the risks presented by a product and to protect the health and safety of consumers, importers carry out sample testing of marketed products, investigate, and, where necessary, keep a register of complaints, of non-conforming products and product recalls, and keep distributors informed of such monitoring. - (5) During the term provided for in subsection 3 of § 14 of this Act, importers keep a copy of the EC declaration of conformity at the disposal of the market supervision authority and ensure that the technical documentation can be made available to the market supervision authority, upon request. - (6) In addition to the provisions of this section, the requirements provided for in subsections 6 to 8 of § 14 of this Act apply to importers.